-Timber is defined pursuant to the California Timberland Productivity Act, California Government Code section 51100 et seq. for all qualifying mature trees removed must be planted at a ratio of 1:1.
+Timber is defined pursuant to the California Timberland Productivity Act, California Government Code section 51100 et seq.

+The proponent for new development proposals on forested lands with at least 10% coverage of mature conifer trees, forest land or timber in which three or more acres of forested lands will be cleared (removed) of trees must demonstrate to the County of Riverside compliance with any/all applicable state regulations regarding the protection and operation of said forest resources.
+As used here, the term, "native trees," shall only apply to naturally-occurring conifers growing above 5,000 feet AMSL elevation.
+Additionally, replacement trees for all qualifying mature trees removed must be planted at a ratio of 1:1.
 The replacement trees must be planted on the project site or, where that is infeasible because the entire site must be permanently cleared, on property in an acceptable alternate location, preferably nearby.